 This simple Greek style Tzatziki sauce recipe made from wholesome ingredients is perfect for sandwiches, wraps, gyros, and dipping veggies.

-No Equipment Needed
+Equipment | No Equipment Needed |

-Very Easy
+Difficulty | Very Easy |

-Tangy and delicious, this recipe is great for using easily home-grown herbs!
+Tangy and delicious, this recipe is great for using easily homegrown herbs!

 Can I use a regular cucumber?
 Yes!
-English cucumbers have a more delicate flavor, but regular cucumbers work well too.
+English cucumbers have a slightly more delicate flavor, but regular cucumbers work well too.

-Can I use a different kind of vinegar?
-Yes!
+Substitute for white vinegar: Yes!
 Rice wine vinegar and lemon juice also work well in this recipe.

 Can I omit the salt?
 It is necessary for pulling the water from the cucumbers, but you can cut the salt added to the yogurt mix.